 Always aim to be leaning into your discomfort in the key areas that are pivotal for your intentions.
 You don’t need a coach to do this, but doing it in tandem with a coach will yield incredible results over time.

-10. Abandon the notion that triumph and transformation comes from heroic effort.
+9. Abandon the notion that triumph and transformation comes from heroic effort

 Heroic efforts are great.
-But by definition they are the exception, not the norm.
-Most of the times (and I do mean MOST of the time) it simply comes down to being intentional, setting yourself up with simple, pragmatic, sometimes mundane support structures, and FOLLOWING THROUGH on those decisions.
+But by definition, they are the exception, not the norm.
+Most of the time (and I do mean MOST of the time) it simply comes down to being intentional, setting yourself up with simple, pragmatic, sometimes mundane support structures, and FOLLOWING THROUGH on those decisions.

 If you have followed these steps, committed to them, locked yourself in, then you are free to be as heroic or ordinary as you like because you have made the sensible, realistic, sometimes boring but totally healthy decisions that in the long run facilitate consistent growth and achievement.